Decreasing risk for developing diabetic foot ulceration with personalised feedback on daily physical activity

 Approach

-The doctoral candidate will primarily use data from The Maastricht Study, and in addition, clinical observational data will be obtained.
-The Maastricht Study is an extensive, unique, phenotyping study that focuses on the etiology of type 2 diabetes, its classic complications (cardiovascular disease, nephropathy, neuropathy and retinopathy), and its emerging comorbidities, including cognitive decline, depression, and gastrointestinal, respiratory and musculoskeletal diseases.
+The Maastricht Study is an extensive, unique, phenotyping study that focuses on the etiology of type 2 diabetes, its classic complications (cardiovascular disease, nephropathy, neuropathy and retinopathy), and its emerging comorbidities.
 The study uses advanced state-of-the-art imaging techniques and extensive biobanking to determine health status in a population-based cohort of 9200 individuals that is enriched with type 2 diabetes participants.
-Detailed physical behaviour (sleep, sitting, standing, physical activity) data have been acquired with a thigh-worn accelerometer (ActivPAL3).
-Advanced statistical analyses, which may include group based trajectory modelling and AI approaches, will be used in this project to identify physical activity patterns.
-Depending on the other parts of the project, setting up an observational, prospective study will be considered.
-The outcomes of these studies are to be translated using co-creation design involving end-users, digital solutions and communication strategies, to provide personalised feedback to people at risk of ulceration.
+Detailed physical behavior data have been acquired with a thigh-worn accelerometer (ActivPAL3).
+Data from The Maastricht Study have been used in two studies within DC5.
+The first study examined the associations between diabetes, peripheral neuropathy, and physical activity and sedentary behavior.
+The second study extended this work by also investigating physical performance levels and included a more comprehensive definition of peripheral neuropathy, by using electromyography measures.

 Our Research Team